-Besides, the guy has suffered his fair share on planet Earth – I’ll give him that.
-Unfortunately, I’ve also caused him some pain (he’s caused me much more)!
+Besides, the guy has suffered his fair share on Earth – I’ll give him that.
+Unfortunately, I’ve also caused him some pain (but he’s caused me much more)!

 Cannot help myself, though, so I offer him some unsolicited advice.
 It feels like a small victory that he’s stuck and has to listen:

-“Hey X, I have some things to say now.
+“Hey Ex, I have some things to say now.
+Hear me out, OK?